Mary J. Blige Rocks A Colorful Emilio Pucci Top At Her ‘Intimate’ Birthday Dinner In New York City - NewsBreak

 Mary J. Blige stuns in a leather look by celebrity stylist Jason Rembert

 Mary J. has been setting off the internet with her fashionable looks as of recent.
 On Thursday, the R&B icon sent social media into a heart-eyed tizzy when she posted a photo of herself rocking a tight leather corset and shorts courtesy of Jason Rembert.
-The Yonkers native styled up the look with a ton of flashy jewelry from her Sister Love accessory line .“Happy Birthday to me baby!!!
+The Yonkers native styled up the look with a ton of flashy jewelry from her Sister Love accessory line.

+“Happy Birthday to me baby!!!
 I’m a miracle, born with imperial features, I’m a page turner, sage burner, January baby,” she wrote.
-View this post on Instagram

 Mary J Blige looks finer than ever at 52!
 Happy Birthday to the queen!